CluckeyMcCormick/fictional-guacamole/FicGuac/README.md

 This is differentiated from `Terrain` in that it is artificial, rather than natural.
 It's a very slim distinction.

-### Common Mix
-This directory is for things that are common across scenes and scripts across multiple categories but didn't cleanly fit into their own category - it is a mix of common things, hence "Common Mix".

 ### GUI
 To ensure consistency across scenes, we build common GUI elements and store them here - like pause menus or loading screens.
 This allows us to do weird stuff, like rendering the loading screen over the pause screen.
 That doesn't sound that weird but trust me, that's a big thing in Godot.